ricklecoat/ExpressionEngine-User-Guide/docs/general/markdown.md

 In fact nothing has gone wrong; Markdown has simply placed the footnotes in the same order as they appear in the text; the fact that they originally used different numbers for their marker IDs is irrelevant.

-WARN: **Warning:** You cannot make two links to the same footnotes; if you try to, the second footnote reference will be left as plain text.
+NOTE: **Important:** You cannot make two links to the same footnotes; if you try to, the second footnote reference will be left as plain text.
 Similarly, footnote references that are not linked to a valid footnote definition (and vice versa) will remain as plain text.

 ### Block-level content in footnotes